robiiiiiiiiiiiin/HandleBabelSassPack/README.md

 ### Javascript

 `src/app.js` will be bundled and "Babel'ised" into `dist/js/bundle.js`.
 Therefore, you should put your JavaScript into `src/js` and import it into `src/app.js`.

+### NPM scripts

+Use `npm run watch` to compile everything on the fly

+Use `npm run preview` to run a live-server auto-refreshing on every save

+Use `npm run build` to build your app for production